PedroFidalgo/VideoStore_Refactoring_Example/README.md

  - JDK 1.8
  or
  - Docker 17.0+ (Run 'docker build -t videostore_refactoring .' on the project root folder.)
+The docker registry hub has a Maven image that can be used to create java containers.
+Using this approach the build machine does not need to have either Java or Maven pre-installed, Docker controls the entire build process.

 To execute the tests, on the project root folder, run:
 'mvn clean compile test'